 There are a variety of things you can use to hang your wreath but I prefer the look of jute twine because it matches the wreath color and the flowers.

-I hope you enjoyed this detailed DIY and feel encouraged to try seed saving.
+I hope you’ve learned to how to preserve sunflowers, enjoyed our detailed DIYs and feel encouraged to try seed saving.
 It’s easy and rewarding!
 In most cases you’ll have more seeds than you can possibly use.
 So why not share with your friends, co-workers, neighbors & family!